LuisOctavioGSeror/Hamonie-Web-Site/README.md

 ## Additional info

-**This was the first Web-site i made.<p> it was made by me alone Luis Octavio Galesso Seror, using only pure HTML, CSS, JS, Jquery and bootstrap.
+**This was the first Web-site I made.<p>
+It was made by me alone Luis Octavio Galesso Seror, using only pure HTML, CSS, JS, Jquery and bootstrap.
 Whitout any angular or react like framework's to increase performance**

 **this code its a little messy but it was my first web-site**